Grade 10 Summer Reading List

 EXTRA CREDIT for CP students: You may earn extra credit by reading a second book from this list and keeping a journal using the summer reading journal prompts (journal assignment is handed out in the fall and is available on the FHS website).
-OR, you may earn extra credit by completing the podcast assignment.

 by Leigh Bardugo Year Published:

 A thrilling tale of double-crosses, buried secrets, and one fantastical heist.
 Bardugo drops readers right into the midst of her richly imagined fantasy world and the lives of a dynamic team of thieves, artfully weaving details and backstories throughout the speedy plot.

 by Geoffrey Canada Year Published:

 A memoir of coming of age in the South Bronx; teenagers deal with the terrible consequences that adult violence has brought to their world.

 by John Coy Year Published:

 Always a starter on his high school football team, Miles changes his life’s direction when a new coach takes over.

 The beautiful, stunningly ambitious instant New York Times bestseller about a blind French girl and a German boy whose paths collide in occupied France as both try to survive the devastation of World War II.